 What colours you choose all depends upon the mood or feeling you want to create in your garden.
 Compare the feeling you get from looking at the purple and pink colours with the following colour sheet full of sunshine yellow.

+This is such a bright, alive and happy colour combination.
 You can’t help but feel full of joy surrounded by these pure yellows.
 I like to add some white and a dash of blue to make this colour work well in the garden.

 These colours look wonderful at any time; they withstand the glare of the mid day summer sun and lift the spirit in the early days of spring and the last days of autumn.